Table of Contents

-A marketplace announces your rate to the client (including commission) or underlines the “base rate” and the commission percentage.
+A marketplace announces your cost to the client (including commission) or underlines the “base rate” and the commission percentage.

-Now, let’s have a closer look at some of the most prominent marketplaces.
+Now, let’s look closely at some of the most prominent marketplaces using freelance developers.

-This bidding freelance platform is one of the most famous services where web developers can find plenty of bids within a wide price range.
-Per commissions — yes, they are in place, and it’s freelancers who pay them.
-First of all, there are two models of work: Basic and Plus plans.
+This bidding freelance platform is one of the most famous services in the freelancer market.
+Here, web developers can find plenty of bids within a wide price range.
+Per commissions — yes, they are in place, and freelancers pay them.
+First, there are two models of work: Basic and Plus plans.
 On the Basic plan, freelancers pay $0.15 for each “connection” with a potential client (and can have up to 140 such connections monthly).
 The Plus plan costs $14.99 per month and gives 70 more monthly connections (in addition to other perks).
-In addition to this, every freelancer should pay a 20% service fee for every $0-500 of income from a single client, 10% for every additional sum from $500 to $10,000, and 5% for everything that exceeds $10,000.
+In addition, every freelancer should pay a 20% service fee for every $0-500 of income from a single client, 10% for every additional sum from $500 to $10,000, and 5% for everything that exceeds $10,000.

 One more bidding platform for freelance developers.
-There are five kinds of freelancer accounts: Basic, Basic+, Professional, Business, and Executive.
-Each has its pricing (except for Basic that’s free).
+There are five freelancer accounts: Basic, Basic+, Professional, Business, and Executive.
+Each has its pricing (except for Basic, that’s free).
 For the cheapest paid Basic+ plan, you’ll pay $11.95 every month.
 For the most expensive Executive — $49.95.
 Besides, every freelancer has to give away some commission for every paid invoice.
-For the Executive plan, it’s 5%, for Business — 6%, for Professional — 7%, and those who decided to keep with Basic/Basic+ will have to pay a solid 9%.
+For the Executive plan, it’s 5%; Business plan clients will pay 6%; Professionals — 7%; and those who decided to keep with Basic/Basic+ will have to pay a solid 9%.
 For those interested in extra bonuses, Guru offers a wide selection: one can buy additional Premium Quotes, Search Boost or extend their Annual Rollover.

 The commission system is very developer-friendly at Lemon.io, a Ukrainian marketplace for vetted developers that connects European programmers with American startups.
 For coders, all the work within the Lemon.io system is entirely free: after the vetting process (professional networks/LinkedIn review, English language proficiency and soft skills test, hard skills/coding interview with one of our senior developers), the developer is registered in the database.
 They are now available for hire.

 When a suitable project appears, our Matching and Recruiting departments will contact you and ask if you’re interested.
-If the answer is positive, the cooperation starts.
+If the answer is positive, cooperation starts.
 In case of any problems, you reach the Customer Success department.
 All employers pay the developers’ rate plus a commission for Lemon.io (for them, it’s one number, out of which you get your money, and we get ours).
-Such a model eliminates the frustration of several sequential payments and fits everyone, us included.
+Such a model eliminates the frustration of several sequential payments and fits everyone.

-On the website of this vetting marketplace using AI for developers’ screening, you can find the extended FAQ both for customers and for developers.
+On the website of this vetting marketplace using AI for developers’ screening, you can find the extended FAQ for both customers and developers.
 According to the provided information, freelancers don’t pay any extra commissions for using the marketplace — presumably, all the burden is laid on the employers’ shoulders.

 Those wishing to hire offshore developers via Codeable will pay a 17,5% commission.
 Developers themselves don’t pay anything.

-We don’t want to sound biased, but Lemon.io is a great place to work for Senior developers thanks to its payment model, full transparency on eveyr step, and careful selection of both customers and developers.
+We don’t want to sound biased, but Lemon.io is a great place to work for Senior developers thanks to its payment model, full transparency at every step, and careful selection of customers and developers.
 So, consider it a sign – and apply for a job with us here.